jgraichen/salt-tower/README.md

 ## Questions or Need Help?

+See [examples](examples/).
+They each have their own README further explaining the given example.

 The is a [group](https://groups.google.com/d/forum/salt-tower) and [mailing list](mailto:salt-tower@googlegroups.com).
 You can join the group [here](https://groups.google.com/d/forum/salt-tower/join) or by sending a [subscribe email](mailto:salt-tower+subscribe@googlegroups.com).

 Feel free to ask for help, discuss solutions or ideas there.
 Otherwise you can open an [issue](https://github.com/jgraichen/salt-tower/issues/new).